t7-reapy/t7_workspace/README.md

 - the mulekick perk is bugged when 3rd weapon is in hand (icon in hud is bugged)

 - perk utility script throws error in splitscreen.

+- AI walk on balcony (north) can be bugged and they can be stuck